 Unfortunately, even with all the right safety precautions when it comes to your child and their car seat, car accident injuries can still happen.
 The most common areas of a child’s body injured in a car accident include the head, chest, spine, abdomen, and extremities.
 Even in a car seat, a child can get whiplash, or damage their bones and muscles.

 Should you experience a car accident, with your child securely buckled into their car seat, and they sustain injuries, make sure you get the compensation you deserve.
-Contact the experienced attorneys at Nicholson, Silverback & Watson, and schedule a free consultation.
+Contact an experienced personal injury attorney, and schedule a free consultation.
 From there, we’ll take the lead on securing the compensation you deserve so you can focus on helping your little one through the mental and physical trauma they may have sustained in the accident.

 Get the financial help you need without the stress of fighting the fight alone.
 Contact us today to learn more.